• Skip to primary navigation

 Typical primary stakeholders are:

-Companies generally place primary stakeholders at the highest priority.
+Companies generally prioritize primary stakeholders.
 They are strategic and have significant influence.
-Therefore, companies want to build their relationship in the long term because it directly impacts the company’s success.
+Therefore, companies want to build their relationships in the long term because they directly impact the company’s success.

 Secondary stakeholders